erikringsmuth/app-router/README.md

 ```

 ## Data Binding
-Path variables and query parameters are automatically attached to the element's attributes.
+Path variables and query parameters automatically attach to the element's attributes.

 ``` html
 <!-- url -->